By Stephanie Spillmann 10/21/17

 December will be a temporary break to my empty nest as my baby girl comes home from college for a month.
 One or two of my other girls may show up for a little visit also.
 I can’t wait.
 We’ll probably get a real tree this year, and the smell alone will boost my endorphins.

 January and February will be all about growing these online businesses of mine, and taking a few finance courses.
 I’ll also be working on my German for our spring trip to Switzerland to visit my husband’s family.

 I’m determined to be able to converse a little bit this time.
 I’m already feeling better just thinking about my second trip to Europe.
 How did I get so lucky to marry this wonderful man whose family lives in Switzerland — glory!

 By March, I’m already feeling better because I know that it’s a quick slide into April, warmer days, more sun, and the baby leaves that seem to magically appear overnight.
 Around this time, serious planning for our trip will be in full swing, and the excitement of that alone will pull me right out of my winter funk.

 Read my related post: Perfect Gifts For Seasonal Depression Sufferers

 If you feel like seasonal affective disorder describes your experience with winter (or other seasons), do some research and talk to someone.
 There is plenty of help out there for us.
 Make sure you don’t hibernate, even if you feel like it.
 And don’t ignore your feelings or symptoms if it starts interfering with your life.

 I hope some of you will find this helpful.
 Seasonal affective disorder is a real thing.
 It’s not shameful, and there are millions of people who are impacted by it.
-Let me know in the comments if there are things you find helpful if you are one who struggles.
+Let me know in the comments if there are things you find helpful if you struggle with seasonal blues.